Deltares-research/geost/_sources/about.md.txt

 At Deltares, where the development of GeoST was initiated, we realized that using subsurface data to solve these real-world and often high-stake problems requires good, reproducible and thoroughly tested workflows all the way from subsurface data sources (BRO, GDNR, local files) to the inception of e.g. 3D subsurface models.
-GeoST is an important part of our answer to this as
+GeoST is an important part of our answer to this.

 As Python is most often used for data analysis, statistical and modelling tasks, GeoST is set up to function as a Python interface for subsurface data.
 As shown in the figure below,